Problems with "Eating Animals"

 The second mistake she makes is assuming that veganism is competing against those unspecified actions for bringing about systemic change.
-It is not clear to me what the limited resources are that we spend both on our diets & on bringing about systemic change, such that we have to choose between the two.
-In fact, veganism itself contributes to systemic change in several ways, as I have mentioned previously: (1) by buying vegan, you encourage grocery stores & restaurants to offer more vegan options, which in turn may encourage other people to eat vegan food more often; (2) the more people buy vegan, the smaller the meat industry gets & the larger the plant-based food industry gets, meaning that, due to economies of scale, & all else being equal, the price of meat will increase & the price of plant-based foods will fall; & (3) by eating vegan, you can influence friends & family to do the same, for instance by inviting them over for succulent vegan dinners or taking them to high-quality vegan restaurants.
+It is not clear to me what the limited resources are that we spend both on our diets and on bringing about systemic change, such that we have to choose between the two.
+In fact, veganism itself contributes to systemic change in several ways, as I have mentioned previously: (1) by buying vegan, you encourage grocery stores and restaurants to offer more vegan options, which in turn may encourage other people to eat vegan food more often; (2) the more people buy vegan, the smaller the meat industry gets and the larger the plant-based food industry gets, meaning that, due to economies of scale, and all else being equal, the price of meat will increase and the price of plant-based foods will fall; and (3) by eating vegan, you can influence friends and family to do the same, for instance by inviting them over for succulent vegan dinners or taking them to high-quality vegan restaurants.

 I am open to changing my opinion here, but for that to happen, an actual argument beyond “the scale of the problem is huge, therefore individuals cannot have an impact” needs to be made.
 Which brings me to the final point I want to make, namely that it really is possible to have an impact on animals’ lives as an individual.
 It is not true that “[a]nything short of a massive, international movement […] would be unlikely to have much if any impact on the lives of the animals sent to slaughter”.
 Each person’s decision to eat or not to eat meat matters, concretely, for a real animal.